Questions & Answers about Our Women’s Detox

 What Are The Costs?

-Costs include 24 hour supervision and monitoring, room and board in a private or shared room, intake evaluation, medicinal drugs, medical supervision, counseling and therapy sessions as well as nutritious food freshly prepared daily.
+Costs include 24 hour supervision and monitoring, room and board in a private or shared room, intake evaluation, counseling and therapy sessions as well as nutritious food freshly prepared daily.

 We accept most insurance plans and will work with patients so that treatment costs are not a limiting factor to individuals who want to improve their health and well being by getting clean.